 Are you so sick of pumpkin or still on board?

-If you’re a chocolate lover, try this Chocolate Mug Cake from Well Plated!
+If you're looking for more ways to enjoy pumpkin quickly and easily, try my Pumpkin Toffee Gingersnaps or my Pumpkin Pie Milkshake!
+And if you're a chocolate lover, try this Chocolate Mug Cake from Well Plated!

 Pumpkin Spice Latte Mug Cakes